SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 ## Input
 Budget - 10

-Count series - 3
+Total number of TV series - 3

-Name of the first series - Thrones
+First title - Thrones

-Price for the first series - 5
+Price for the first one - 5

-Name of the second series - Riverdale
+Second title - Riverdale

-Price for the second series - 5
+Price for the second one - 5

-Name of the third series - Gotham
+Third title - Gotham

-Price for the third series - 2
+Price for the third one - 2

 ## Output
 You bought all the series and left with 0.50$

 ## Comments
 You receive budget – 10$ and count of series - 3.

 The first series is Thrones with price 5$, which has 50\% discount from the price `5 - 50% = 2.50$`.

 The second series is Riverdale, which does not have a discount on the price.

 The third series also does not have a discount.

 Price of series is `2.50 + 5 + 2 = 9.50$`.

 Your budget is bigger than the price of series, so you can buy them.
 [/task-description]
 [code-io /]
 [tests]